For general support or billing questions that aren’t answered below, please get in touch directly.

-If you subscribed in the app for iPhone or iPad, pull out the article list and tap the settings gear icon, then tap Manage Subscriptions.
-If you can’t find it or no longer have the app installed, follow Apple’s instructions here to cancel your subscription in iTunes or the App Store.
+If you subscribed in the iOS, tap the gear icon, then tap Manage Subscriptions.
+If you no longer have the app installed, follow Apple’s instructions here to cancel your subscription in iTunes or the App Store.
 This is the only way to cancel subscriptions purchased in the app.
 Apple does not provide a way for our staff to cancel your subscription.

 If you subscribed on our site with a credit card, click Cancel via your account page.
-For other billing issues with web subscriptions, please contact billing support.
-(Billing support cannot cancel subscriptions purchased in the iPhone/iPad app — see above.)
+For other billing issues with Web subscriptions, please contact billing support.

 Can I read articles for free without a subscription?